|Application deadline:||International applications (non-EU) 25 July 2014 UK and EU applications 29 August 2014|

 Find all members only information here

-* Teaching and research in Scottish history are firmly embedded in a wider University context, allowing you to benefit from exciting synergies with Celtic and Gaelic, archaeology and Scottish literature, all of which contribute to the work of the Centre for Scottish & Celtic Studies.
+* Teaching and research in Scottish history are firmly embedded in the University, giving benefits from synergies with Celtic and Gaelic, archaeology and Scottish literature, all contributing to the work of the Centre for Scottish & Celtic Studies.

 * In the most recent independent review of research quality (RAE 2008), History at Glasgow was placed in the top two Scottish universities and in the top ten of the prestigious UK Russell Group.